 A refinanced private student loan is locked into a set repayment schedule.
-The only way to change your monthly payments is refinancing yet again.
+The only way to change your monthly payments is to refinance yet again.
 In contrast, borrowers can request a different federal student loan repayment plan at any time.

-An option for struggling borrowers is an income-driven repayment plan such as Income-Based Repayment (IBR), Pay as You Earn (PAYE), and Revised Pay As You Earn (REPAYE).
-All of these are designed to keep monthly payments affordable and offer forgiveness of any remaining balances after 20 to 25 years.
+One option for struggling borrowers is an income-driven repayment plan, such as Income-Based Repayment (IBR), Pay as You Earn (PAYE), and Revised Pay As You Earn (REPAYE).
+All of these are designed to keep monthly payments affordable, and they offer forgiveness of any remaining balances after 20 to 25 years.

 Federal Student Loan Forgiveness